VR-Scott/darkly/09_insecured_root_login/Resources/insecured_root_login.md

 # Fix:

-Implement a router that checks routes and then handles them accordingly Block direct access to directories or files using a .htaccess or similar file
+Implement a router that checks routes and then handles them accordingly<br>
+Block direct access to directories or files using a .htaccess or similar file